tencentyun/qcloud-documents/product/计算与网络/负载均衡/购买指导/计费说明_en.md

 > Contact business department to consult more about prices.

 **Example:**
-If the cloud load balancer is in Shanghai and the backend CVM is in Guangzhou, and the peak outbound bandwidth of the day is 20 Mbps and the peak inbound bandwidth is 30 Mbps, the cost of the day is: 30 * 12 = 360 CNY, which is charged by cloud load balancer side.
+If the cloud load balancer is in Shanghai and the backend CVM is in Guangzhou, and the peak outbound bandwidth of the day is 20 Mbps and the peak inbound bandwidth is 30 Mbps, the cost of the day is: 30 * 1.765 = 52.95 USD, which is charged by cloud load balancer side.